Shahad-M-123/OS-Assignment1-Shahad-M/ANSWERS.md

 **Your Answer:**

-[Write your answer here.
-Consider: What is a process?
-What is a thread?
-How do they differ in terms of memory, resources, creation overhead?
-Why are threads more suitable for this simulation?]
+[A process is an independent program in execution with its own memory space and system resources.
+A thread is a smaller unit of execution within a process that shares the same memory and resources.
+One key difference is that processes do not share memory, while threads share memory, making communication between threads faster.
+Another difference is that processes have higher creation and context switching overhead compared to threads.
+Threads are lighter and more efficient in terms of resource usage.
+In this simulation, threads are more suitable because they allow multiple tasks to run concurrently within the same program with better performance.]

 ---